Paul Reuter (lawyer): Judicial career

 Reuter was a member of the International Law Commission of the United Nations from 1964 to 1989.

 He represented France before the Court of Justice of the European Communities and the European Court of Human Rights.

 As "one of the great international law minds of the world", Reuter was much in demand in international adjudications and arbitrations.

+International Drug Control bodies

+Reuter was a member of several international drug control conventions-related bodies.

+Notably, Reuter was a founding member of the International Narcotics Control Board.
+In 1990, the Board declared:Professor Reuter served with great distinction as a member of the International Narcotics Control Board and its predecessor bodies for forty-two years and as the Board's President from 1974 until 1982.
+He brought to the international Board not only his expertise on international law, but also his skills as a consummate diplomat, a man of vision with a profound knowledge of the international drug control treaties and their legislative histories.
+He guided the Board wisely and pointed the way to solving the most complex and difficult issues.
+His intellectual courage was legendary, as was his immense talent for reconciling conflicting views.'

 Honours and awards

 In 1981, Reuter was awarded the Balzan Prize for his work in International Public Law.
 The Balzan Prize is "one of the most prestigious international awards in natural science and humanities" and, in 2020, was worth 750,000 Swiss francs (about US$800,000).

 During 1985 and 1986, Reuter was President of the Nobel Peace Prize-winning Institute of International Law (Institut de Droit International').

 In 1986 Reuter received the World Academy of Art & Science Rufus Jones Award for Contributions to World Peace and International Understanding.

 Death and legacy

 Paul Reuter died on 29 April 1990 at the age of 79.

 The construction of Europe owes much to Professor Reuter, according to Honorary President of the French Society for International Law, Alain Pellet.
 He believes "It was not exaggeration to say that, without him, the European Communities would not have appeared in their present form, or would have been established only much later."

 Also, Reuter's contribution to the modern law of treaties and the law of international organizations will leave "indelible imprints on legal history" according to Bola Ajibola, speaking on behalf of the African country members of the UN's International Law Commission.
 Ajibola noted Reuter aspired to make international law "free from injustice and intended to serve the interest of both developed and developing counties, while protecting the weak from the strong."

 A donation by Reuter in 1981 enabled the International Committee of the Red Cross (ICRC) to establish the Paul Reuter Prize to encourage research in, and the promotion of, international humanitarian law.